 Search this site ...

-Since tribal communities have always placed great value on the decoration of architecture, artifacts, textiles and utility items this means that there is a vast source of starting points to work from.
+African tribal communities have always placed great value on the decoration of architecture, artifacts, textiles and utility items which allows for a vast source of starting points to work from.
+Traditional fabrics, tribal costumes and adornment provide a wealth of reference for contemporary African designers.

-Mood boards are a starting point for designers to create their ranges from.
+Mood boards are a visual point for designers to showcase their collections... and the source of their inspiration

 In the range below, African motifs and ornamentation are combined with strong graphics, photo prints and vibrant colour combinations to create a dynamic and original fashion statement.

-Dutch wax fabric provides huge inspiration for many designers and is used by many in a highly contemporary way that allows creative expression of colour and mix-matching of prints.
+Dutch wax or Ankara fabric provides huge inspiration for designers and is used by many in a highly contemporary way that allows creative expression of colour and mix-matching of prints.

 Lisa Folawiyo from Nigeria is the Queen of the Ankara, embellished garment.
 Her stunning designs are exuberant, using mix and definitely-not-match fabrics in layers and structures that pay homage to her background while being excitingly very modern.

-Below are some of the best contemporary designers working on the African continent who are creating their own unique styles and fashion lines.
+Below are some of the most recognized contemporary designers working on the African continent who have created their own unique styles and fashion lines.

-The designs reflect the famed beadwork of his Xhosa clan.
+The designs reflect the famed beadwork of his Xhosa clan and he often uses fine beading work sewn into his geometric shapes.

 He has aimed it at young men who have come through their initiation rites to enter society as young men, culturally aware of their past but modern enough to pursue self-expression.